How To Amend A Police Report After A Car Accident: Key Takeaways

-As an official summary of the parties involved and circumstances behind a car accident, a police report is an important document used by law enforcement, insurance companies and lawyers alike to determine damages, compensation and legal responsibility.
+As an official summary of the parties and circumstances behind a car accident, a police report is an important document used by law enforcement, insurance companies, and lawyers.
+It helps determine damages, legal responsibility, and compensation.

 Factual errors are relatively easy to amend.
 They include objective factual inaccuracies referring to: